ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Quality Process Steps/endpoint_update_quality_process_step.md

 # PUT Quality Process Step Update (Deprecated)
 /qualityprocesses/&lt;GUID&gt;/steps/&lt;GUID&gt;

-Updates an existing  object with a given GUID  in a Quality Process with a given GUID.
+Updates an existing Step object with a given GUID  in a Quality Process with a given GUID.

 Editable attributes: Assignee, attribute values,  dueDateTime.

 When you specify dueDateTime for a step, only the date portion of the dueDateTime string is honored.
 Time always appears as 23:59:59 local time.

-Please note that the  response object is deprecated.
-Please use  when assigning a user or User Group to a Quality Proecss step.
-See note attached to  object body within response body.
+Please note that the Assignee response object is deprecated.
+Please use Assignees when assigning a user or User Group to a Quality Proecss step.
+See note attached to Assignee object body within response body.

 ## Request Header
 ## Sample Request Body